multiprocessio/datastation/README.md

 # DataStation Community Edition

-DataStation allows you to seamlessly connect database queries, HTTP requests, scripting, and visualization in a single platform.
+DataStation makes it easy to build cross-cutting reports on top of database queries, API requests, files, and custom scripts without requiring ETL processes or maintenance of a new large database.

+It can be run on a single laptop as a desktop application or as a web application for entire teams.

 ![A screenshot of app.datastation.multiprocess.io](./screenshot.png)

 ## Features

-You can run DataStation as either a web application or a desktop application.

 In server mode: